runely/no.runely.randomdinner/README.txt

 - Create a flow
   - Add the action card 'Create random dinner' and adjust it to your liking
   - Add an action card to show or speak the created random dinner by using the tag 'Random dinner'
-    - Add a 1 second delay to the action card to allow the first action card to finish
+    - Add a 1-second delay to the action card to allow the first action card to finish